 Palazzo pants and platforms.

-There’s no restaurant at Portrait Roma but a breakfast platter of cereals, pastries, eggs and yogurt is served on the rooftop terrace.
+There’s no restaurant at Portrait Roma but a breakfast platter of cereals, pastries, eggs and yogurt can be delivered to your room (a reservation is required). À la carte dishes will be served on the rooftop terrace, but there will only be a few tables.

 Cushioned wooden furniture, lanterns and shrub lanterns line the roof terrace, which also boasts an open fire for warming wintry cockles.
 There’s an honesty bar with a wide selection of refrigerated drinks. €20 a day gets you unlimited access.